 Copernicus Sentinel data 2020

-Geospatial data can be challenging to handle inside modern data science workflows but it can also add valuable information not available from other sources.
-Complications often arise when dealing with coordinate systems, band combinations, different resolutions, cloud cover, and seemingly endless post-processing steps.
+Geospatial data can add invaluable information to modern data science workflows, but it can be challenging to incorporate.
+Complications often arise for data scientists when they’re confronted with legacy coordinate systems, band combinations, differing resolutions, cloud cover, or seemingly endless post-processing steps.

-Looking beyond imagery, whole new sets of challenges are presented from the massive billion-record vector datasets that are generated by AIS shipping transponders, mobile devices, ground cameras, and sensors.
-And when fusing these datasets together into a time series analysis the difficulties can often become insurmountable.
+Beyond imagery issues, further challenges stem from the massive, billion-record vector datasets generated by AIS shipping transponders, mobile devices, ground cameras, and sensors.
+When fusing such datasets together into a time series analysis, these difficulties can become insurmountable.

-In short, we’re living through a sensor revolution and the world needs better tools to prepare and manage all of this data.
+In short, we’re living through a sensor revolution and the world needs better tools to prepare and manage all of the data being produced.

-The Descartes Labs Platform makes this easy by providing 15+ petabytes of analysis-ready data from some of the world’s leading satellite constellations and ground-based sensors.
-Customers use this data to power continental-scale models without having to worry about the hassle of downloading, data preparation, storage, or compute.
+The Descartes Labs Platform is such a tool, equipping customers with 15+ petabytes of analysis-ready data from some of the world’s leading satellite constellations and ground-based sensors.
+Customers use this data to power continental-scale models without the hassle of downloading, data preparation, storage, or compute.

 - Landsat 4, 5, 7, 8: A joint NASA/USGS program providing the longest continuous space-based record of Earth’s land in existence